 I knew she was being 'tacky', but I felt sorry for her because she does not "get" WE.
 For, without WE, life is harder, research is less fun, and victories are hollow.
 I do not write for publication, I write for myself.
 I do not care to read 'academically' correct articles.
-I find them dry and boring, and so I give myself permission to use WE.
+I find them dry and boring, so I give myself permission to use WE.

 WE may have many meanings.
-It may mean me and my client, or me and the recorder's office, or me and one or more of the myriad librarians, archivists, DNA matches, or others who helped me along the way.
+It may mean me and a client, or me and the recorder's office, or me and one or more of the myriad librarians, archivists, DNA matches, or others who helped me along the way.

 But mostly, WE are my cousins and fellow researchers, most likely Rutledge relations, because that is my addiction, but it could be any of the other dedicated researchers involved in the research topic, or WE may mean my cheering section.